neonidian/selenium-java-bdd-tests/README.md

   and Cucumber generated test reports can be viewed at [build/cucumber-reports](build/cucumber-reports)

 ## Priority of regression tests
-* The priority of the regression tests in this repository are based on the critical functionalities of the application
+* The priority of the regression tests in this repository are based on the critical functionalities(which I think) of the application
 * Based on the criticality, they have been classified as 'high' or 'low' priority using Cucumber tags and these tags used in TestNG suite XML configuration
 * 'high' priority tests defined in this repository means that these tests test the critical flow of the application